dwightjack/wok-pkgs/packages/task-webpack/README.md

 export.serve = $.series(serve)
 ```

 Another popular reload option is [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
-You can enable it by passing an option object with `hot: true` to the `middleware` method:
+You can enable it by passing an options object with `hot: true` to the `middleware` method:

 ```js
 // ...